CCI-Tools/cate/docs/source/architecture.rst

 visualisation, processing, and analysis functions.
 It defines a common climate data model and provides a common framework to register, lookup and invoke operations and workflows on data represented in the common data model.

-The CCI Toolbox graphical user interface, the GUI, is based on web technologies, i.e. JavaScript and HTML-5, and communicates with the Python core via its WebAPI.
-The GUI is designed as a native desktop application (uses Electron_ technology for the desktop operating system integration).
-It will us a Python (RESTful) web server running on the user's computer and providing the CCI Toolbox' WebAPI service to the GUI.
-This design allows for later extensions towards a web application with possibly multiple remote WebAPI services.
+The CCI Toolbox graphical user interface, Cate App, is a web application that communicates the Python core via its WebAPI.
+The WebAPI is either provided as a software-as-a-service in the cloud, or the user can run its own local server.

 The ESA `CCI Open Data Portal`_ is the central climate data provider for the CCI Toolbox.
 It provides time series of essential climate variables (ECVs) in various spatial and temporal resolutions in netCDF and Shapefile format.
 At the time of